|Ordered||7 Aug 1939|

 2 warships damaged, total tonnage 64 tons

-Sunk 6 May, 1944 west of the Cape Verde Islands, in position 17.17N, 32.29W, by depth charges, ramming and gunfire from Avenger and Wildcat aircraft of the US escort carrier USS Block Island and by the destroyer escort USS Buckley.
+Sunk on 6 May 1944 in the Atlantic west of the Cape Verde Islands, in position 17.17N, 32.29W, by depth charges, gunfire and ramming from Avenger and Wildcat aircraft (VC-55 USN) of the US escort carrier USS Block Island and by the US destroyer escort USS Buckley.
 24 dead and 36 survivors.

 * U-66 was on her 10th Patrol when she was attacked on 3 Aug, 1943 by aircraft from the US escort carrier USS Card.
 The II WO was killed and the Commander, the I WO and 7 other men were wounded.
 On 7 Aug, 1943 they met the oil supply U-boat U-117 and the WO Oblt.
 Frerks from that boat took over the command.
 Immediately afterwards the U-117 was sunk with all hands, U-66 was still along its side at the time of the attack but managed to escape.